Jack Martin

 The second project announced was Face It, a programme that was developed in the UK by Khulisa.
 It involves therapeutically trained facilitators working in schools with young people (at risk of offending, exploitation and exclusion) using creative techniques such as storytelling and art.
 Jodie Wickers, CEO at Khulisa, talked us through the programme and the Lab’s research plans.

-Jodie Wickers, CEO of Khulisa, speaking about the Face it programme
+Jodie Wickers, CEO of Khulisa, speaking about the Face It programme

 Summary of Face It project